catseye/Befunge-93/doc/Befunge-93.markdown

 `:` is the duplication command.
 It makes a copy of the top element of the stack.
 This is useful, as demonstrated in the following program:

+    v.<
+    >:|
-    v.<>:|  @
+      @

-This program makes duplicates of each value on the stacked, which is checked, and if non-zero, printed.
+This program makes duplicates of each value on the stack, which is checked, and if non-zero, printed.

 `$` pops a value off the stack, but does nothing with it.
 So,